 - Member – Pakistan Engineering Council

-With this commitment, Tatheer is investigating the behaviour of interlocking mortarless masonry in comparison to the conventional mortared masonry.
-Her experimental and numerical studies have shown that this masonry type has potential as a environmental friendly construction materials with less wastage and quicker construction time.
-Her research is not limited to moratless masonry and she is also assessing the behaviour of reinforced masonry shear walls for recent changes in earthquake hazard level of Queensland.
-She has also developed new genre Auxetic materials composites to enhance the performance of masonry and mortar renders under impact and various other loading.
+Tatheer has six years of research experience in structural masonry.
+She has been investigating the performance of interlocking mortarless masonry under various loading conditions in comparison to the conventional mortared masonry.
+Her experimental and numerical studies have shown that this masonry type has potential as an environmentally friendly construction materials with less wastage and quicker construction time.
+She is a member of Standards Australia BD-004-19 Committee to outline the design guidelines for this type of masonry.
+Her research is not limited to mortarless masonry and she is also assessing the response of reinforced masonry under various loadings.
+She was part of the research team to investigate the behaviour of reinforced masonry under compression that resulted in a major change in the design guidelines of reinforced masonry in the Australian Masonry Standards (AS3700).
+She also developed new genre auxetic materials and mortar based auxetic composites to provide protection and enhance the performance of masonry and concrete structures under impact and various other load conditions.

-She also possesses four years of professional experience in the areas of Prestressed concrete design, steel suspension bridges and concrete building design.
+She teaches civil engineering materials and design of concrete and masonry structures to the undergraduates at QUT.
+She also has four years of professional experience in the areas of prestressed concrete design, steel suspension bridges and concrete building design.

 Supervising two doctoral candidates.